pstaender/laravel-api-react-frontend-boilerplate/README.md

 For testing e-mails in development, I recommend mailhog.

-TS is not enabled (because I'm not using it).
-But parcel itself supports TS, so enabling TS should be easy.
+TypeScript is not enabled by default (because I'm not using it).
+But parcel itself supports TS, so enabling should be easy.

+## CORS Settings

+To make requests from external domains to the api possible, the following CORS-settings in laravel where added:

+  * `api/config/cors.php`: added `'sanctum/token'` to `paths`
+  * `api/app/Http/Middleware/VerifyCsrfToken.php`: added `*` wildcard
 ## License

 MIT License

 ## Disclaimer

-This is (just) a boilerplate for creating (production-ready) laravel-driven api with a JS SPA as frontend.
-Please check all security related issues (e.g. CORS, database, mail and other settings) before deploying on production.
-Please also ensure that you run on the latest possible PHP (`composer update`) and NodeJS (`yarn update`) modules :)
+This repo is (just) a boilerplate for creating projects with a laravel-driven api and a JS SPA as frontend.

+Please check carefully all security related settings (CORS, database, mail etc) before deploying on production.

+Please also ensure that you always run on the latest possible PHP (`composer update`) and NodeJS (`yarn update`) modules :)